 Eligibility Criteria

-To get admission to courses offered by the Symbiosis, there are certain mandatory requirements that students have to fulfil.
-Here are some important prerequisites to keep in mind before going ahead with filling the application form of SNAP exam:
+To get admission to courses offered by Symbiosis, there are certain mandatory requirements that students have to fulfil.
+Here are some important prerequisites to keep in mind before going ahead with filling out the application form for the SNAP exam:

 - A bachelor’s degree in any subject from a recognized university or college with at least 50% marks.